e-mk/solana-binary-options/README.md

 ## About
-This Solana program is designed to show some tools and techniques that are used to create Binary Options on the Solana blockchain.
+This Solana program showcases the tools and techniques used to create Binary Options on the Solana blockchain.

-The program is organized into three instructions:
+The program is structured around three key instructions:

-- **initialize**: The instruction for the market maker to init the Binary Option
+- **initialize**: The instruction for the market maker to initialize the Binary Option.
-- **do_bet**: The instruction to make the bet
+- **do_bet**: The instruction to place a bet.
-- **resolve**: This is the final step where the program distributes the prize and closes the accounts.
+- **resolve**: The final step, where the program distributes prizes and closes the accounts.

-## Main Challenges
-- Scheduling the instruction execution on the Solana chain was challenging.
-The main approach is to use `clockwork-sdk` which is deprecated and does not support Anchor's latest versions.
-Taking that into account the most officiant way will be to schedule `resolve` instruction execution off-chain.
-- Pyth Oracle is not supporting Solana devnet, resulting in mocking price on devnet for tests.
-Other Oracles were not considered because of the time concerns.

 ## How to run
 1. Install solana development suit.